jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 #### DropDown with Text Input Trigger

-Before reading through this example, it's highly recommended that you see if the [Autocompleter](#autocompleter) component can fit your use case.
+It is highly recommended that you use the [Autocompleter](#autocompleter) to implement this pattern if it fits your use case.
 It handles theses customizations by default.

 By default, the DropDown handles keyboard events for you because focus is actually placed on the DropDown's DOM node.
 In many situations, that may not be desirable.
 One common use case is where the trigger is actually a text input, since the user generally wants to be able to type in the text box.